rexlunae/simple-endian-rs/README.md

 println!("raw: {:x}, value: {:x}", foo.raw(), foo);
 ```

 The output will depend on what sort of computer you're using.
 If you're running a little-endian system, such as x86 (PCs, Macs, etc.), you will see the raw in big endian representation, as it's stored in memory.
+Note that the raw method is mostly there for debugging purposes, and should not be used often.

 This works in reverse as well:
 ```Rust